Coiot/cbr-main/src/albums/s5/Episode13.md

 - scene_number: 42
   scene_title: "wtf"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode13-scene42.jpeg
-  narration: "<p>In a very shocking development, Estonia has somehow managed to flip Rostock towards them, another chance for Lennart to try to make up for his original buttfumble of a war several parts back.
+  narration: "<p>In a very shocking development, Estonia has somehow managed to flip Rostock towards them, another chance for Lennart to try to make up for his original buttfumble of a war several episodes back.
 To see if he can hold onto this however, he’ll first need to roll a big volition check in the midst of overwhelming Hanseatic reinforcements. </p>"
 - scene_number: 43
   scene_title: "Something"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode13-scene43.jpeg